kxcontrib/phrases/docs/intro.md

 Q is a terse language.
 Phrases in q are often equivalent to library functions in other languages.
 They are useful tools for the programmer.
-They are also illuminating guides to skilled use of the language, and repay study.
+Studying them also leads to skilled use of the language: they repay study.

 ## Repository